radically-digital/radically-digital.github.io/docs/learning/docker-and-docker-compose/example_docker-compose.md

     # Mount the local src directory so that we can still make changes to the code while it's running
     volumes:
       - ./src:/usr/src/app
-    # Configure the applicaiton so that if there's an error it always just restarts
+    # Configure the application so that if there's an error it always just restarts - use this sparingly as it will likely leave a running process for months after leaving the project.
     restart: always

-  # The next service is the database
+  # database service
   db:
     # define the image
     image: "mysql"